malavikam220/design-assignment/axicrossbar_project/readme.md

 # Verification

-A sanity testbench was developed and executed using EDA Playground.
+A sanity testbench was developed and executed using Vivado.

 The testbench verifies: